Admission to Art & Design at UNC

 Work as creative visual thinkers and communicators using a variety of traditional print and emerging digital media.

-Comprehensive study of basic and advanced techniques and processes for the creation of wearable art.
+Classes offered in basic and advanced techniques and processes for the creation of wearable art.

 Teaching technical painting ability and vocabulary, development of individual expression leading to thematic connections.